crow50/packets-of-pain/docs/ARCHITECTURE.md

 * `serviceCatalog.js`

   * `SERVICE_TYPES` catalog: key, label, baseCost, upkeepPerTick, processingTime, tiers, accepts, blocks, terminalFor, category, subtitle, icon, compromise behavior, etc.
+  * Includes pseudo-devices such as `INTERNET`, which is marked `drawable: false` and is instantiated only by the engine/level config so packets always have a single ingress node.
   * Helper functions: `getServiceType`, `getCapacityForTier`, `getUpgradeCost`, `canUpgrade`.
   * All service-specific logic should pull from this.